Okra

 Clemson Spineless 80

-Description: Clemson Spineless is the most popular okra variety, known for its smooth, spineless pods and high yields.
-The pods are tender and flavorful, reaching 6–9 inches in length.
+Description: Clemson Spineless is the most popular okra variety, known for smooth, spineless pods and high yields.
+Pods are tender and flavorful, typically harvested at 2–4 inches.

 Growing Season: Spring, Summer, and Fall